IELTS Writing Task 2 Sample 461 - Recent figures show an increase in violent crime among youngsters

-Many people, social activists including psychologists suggest that, these behavioral tragedies happen due to the lack of attention to the children from their parents and teachers.
-In my opinion, though the above said context is true and significant, there are obviously a number of other reasons contributing to it.
+Many people, social activists including psychologists suggest that these behavioural tragedies happen due to the lack of attention to the children from their parents and teachers.
+In my opinion, though the above-said context is true and significant, there are obviously a number of other reasons contributing to it.

 In a nutshell.
 I certainly believe that day by day more youngsters are engaged in anti-social activities and this can only be prevented by a systematic approach by both parents and by the governments.

 Sample Answer 3:

 In the prevailing scenario, crimes are drastically increased all over the world, this is due to people valued for money rather than the values and relations.
 According to me, youngsters are not getting enough support from their parents as well as from the teachers, whereas some adolescents attracted to the bad habits through their friends.

 To begin with, in this contemporary world, both the parents need to work to get an economical status in the society.
 So, they don't have time to check and teach their kids how to behave in the society.
 For instance, in the US, most of the people are doing jobs by leaving their children in the baby care centres and they don't have time to spend with them.
 Because of that absurd behaviours can be observed among teens and they don't understand the moral values.